Skip to main content

 BSE was first diagnosed in 1986 in the UK, which is also where most of the cases are identified worldwide, however, it has been detected in many other countries.
 Six cases were identified in the US from 2003-2012; one of those was the classical form that was imported from Canada, and the other 5 were the atypical form.

-BSE presents a public health concern because some human cases have been linked to the consumption of food that contained ingredients derived from BSE-infected cattle.
+BSE presents a public health concern because some human cases have been linked to the consumption of food that contains ingredients derived from BSE-infected cattle.

 Several regulations have been put into place to prevent BSE in the US: